 How to Fix iPhone 4s Cellular Data Issues

-We’ve heard complaints about cellular data issues on the iPhone 4s.
-Slow connections, no connections and other random problems have plagued users for months.
+We continue to see complaints about iPhone 4s cellular data issues.
+Slow connections, no connections and other random problems have plagued users for years.

 To try and fix these cellular data issues, users will first want to try restarting the iPhone 4s.
 This has worked for us in the past.
 If that fix doesn’t work, try toggling cellular data on and off.
 This has worked for us in the past.
 To do that, Cellular > Cellular Data > Toggle Off.